-From the numerical results of Marshak wave problems, we can find that the new numerical scheme works well both for the optical thick and thin problems.
-The time step length is independent from the absorption coefficients $\sigma$, which shows the high efficiency of this AP numerical scheme.
+From the numerical results of Marshak wave problems, we can find that the new numerical scheme works well both for the optically thick and thin problems.
+The time step length is independent of the absorption coefficients $\sigma$, which shows the high efficiency of this AP numerical scheme.